somandubey/node-mongodb/README.md

 # How to setup

-At present below is not working
+This should work

 	npm install node-mongodb

-you will have to clone this repository (from github) in your local and then goto root directory of this node-mongodb and type
+Or you will have to clone this repository (from github) in your local and then goto root directory of this node-mongodb and type

 	npm link